 PortMiami's Deep Dredge project will deepen the Port’s existing channel from its current 42-foot depth to minus 50-52’ in preparation for the Panama Canal Expansion, scheduled for completion in 2015.
-The Deep Dredge will make PortMiami the only U.S. port south of Norfolk that can accommodate the new, mega cargo vessels that will pass through the expanded Panama Canal.
+The Deep Dredge will make PortMiami the only U.S. port south of Norfolk, Virginia, that can accommodate the new, mega cargo vessels that will pass through the expanded Panama Canal.

 The deepening of Miami’s channel will create 33,000 new jobs, double cargo throughput, and increase PortMiami’s annual economic impact to more than $34 billion.
 Located in the heart of downtown Miami, PortMiami is the second largest revenue producing department in Miami-Dade County.
-PortMiami contributes nearly $27 billion annually to the local and state economies and supports 270,000 jobs, both directly and indirectly, in the State of Florida.
+PortMiami contributes nearly $27 billion annually to the local and state economies and supports 207,000 jobs, both directly and indirectly, in the State of Florida.
 PortMiami is recognized and known for being the Cargo Gateway of the Americas.

 Due to PortMiami’s ideal geographic location, the world’s largest shipping lines offer regular service from PortMiami to more than 100 countries in more than 250 ports around the world.
 Over $2 billion in capital improvement projects, including the restoration of on-port rail and the Port Tunnel, are transforming Miami and the State of Florida into a global logistics hub.